Get first-hand reviews and the latest travel trends with the Golf Travel Experts.

 Whilst the thrill of winning a Major championship is tough to beat, the raw emotion that comes with lifting the Solheim Cup is unparalleled in the women’s game.
 Sporting the iconic blue and yellow on the final day, our team goes to battle with their American counterparts, desperate to emulate past European icons such as Dame Laura Davies and Annika Sörenstam.

-Who can forget the last time the cup was competed for on European soil, with Suzann Pettersen putting the exclamation point on a stellar career with a one-up victory to ensure the trophy stayed on this side of the Atlantic?!
+Who can forget in 2021 when the cup was competed for on European soil, with Suzann Pettersen putting the exclamation point on a stellar career with a one-up victory to ensure the trophy stayed on this side of the Atlantic?!

 Speaking of which…